Start9Labs/documentation/site/source/support/user-manual/configuration/basic-config.rst

 Automatically Report Bugs
 -------------------------

 You are asked at first setup if you would like to provide bug reports to Start9.
 You can edit that setting here if you change your mind.
-This data is anonymous and you can see exactly what is collected `here<>`.
+This data is anonymous and you can see exactly what is collected :ref:`here<error-logs>`.

 1. As in the :ref:`Set Device Name<device-name>` steps above, go to the ``Embasssy`` tab, then under ``Settings``, click ``Preferences``
 2. Click ``Auto Report Bugs`` and either ``Enable`` or ``Disable``